danielcirstea/cloudinary-image-store/README.md

 How to use the app?

 There are 4 endpoints available:
- 1. '/*' - a GET request will show if the app is up and running, a status will be returned
+ 1. '/*' - a GET request will show us if the app is up and running
- 2. '/api/auth' - a POST request with your username and password in the body, will give you a bearer token which you have to use in the authorization header in all further requests
+ 2. '/cloudinary/auth' - a POST request with your username and password in the body, will give you a bearer token which you have to use in the authorization header in all further requests
- 3. '/api/statistics' - a GET request will return cloudinary image statistics
+ 3. '/cloudinary/statistics' - a GET request will return cloudinary image statistics
- 4. '/api/export' - a GET request which will return cloudinary image csv data
+ 4. '/cloudinary/csv' - a GET request which will return cloudinary image csv data

 Docker containerization is also available.